-First thing before proceeding to install Apache Cassandra, it is a good idea to ensure all system packages are up-to-date to avoid any potential issues when installing the NoSQL database.
+First, before installing Apache Cassandra, it is a good idea to ensure all system packages are up-to-date to avoid any potential issues when installing the NoSQL database.

 In your terminal, run the following command and upgrade any outstanding packages.